Do Gradient-based Explanations Tell Anything About Adversarial Robustness to Android Malware?: Experimental Analysis

 \subsection{Experimental Results}

-We first perform an evaluation of the performances under normal conditions; the resulting Receiver Operating Characteristic (ROC) curve with the Detection Rate for each classifier, averaged over the 5 repetitions, is reported in the left side of Figure~\ref{fig:res-drebin}.
-We then perform a white-box evasive attack against each classifier, aiming to have $1000$ malware samples randomly chosen from the \DDrebin dataset misclassified as benign.
-The results are shown on the right side of Figure~\ref{fig:res-drebin}, which reports the variation of the detection rate as the number of modified features $\varepsilon$ increases.
-We can notice how the \SECSVM classifier (described in Section~\ref{subsect:secsvm}) provides a slightly worse detection rate compared to the other classifiers but is particularly robust against adversarial evasion attacks.
+We first perform an evaluation of the performances under normal conditions; the resulting Receiver Operating Characteristic (ROC) curves with the Detection Rate for each classifier, averaged over the 5 repetitions, is reported in the left side of Fig.~\ref{fig:res-drebin} and Fig.~\ref{fig:res-parrot}.
+We then perform a white-box evasive attack against each classifier, aiming to have $1000$ malware samples randomly chosen from the test sets misclassified as benign.
+The results are shown on the right side of Fig.~\ref{fig:res-drebin} and Fig.~\ref{fig:res-parrot}, which report the variation of the detection rate as the number of modified features $\varepsilon$ increases.
+On both datasets, we can notice how the \SECSVM classifier (described in Sect.~\ref{subsect:secsvm}) provides a slightly worse detection rate compared to the other classifiers, but is particularly robust against adversarial evasion attacks.